 Fluctuations in gold prices may materially adversely affect the Corporation's financial performance or results of operations.
 If the world market price of gold was to drop and the prices realized by the Corporation on gold sales were to decrease and remain at such a level for any substantial period, the profitability of the Corporation and cash flow would be negatively affected.
 The world market price of gold has fluctuated widely during the last several years.
 If the market price of gold falls and remains below production costs of the Corporation's mining operations for a sustained period, losses would be sustained, and, under certain circumstances, there may be a curtailment or suspension of some or all of its mining and exploration activities.
-The Corporation would also have to assess the economic impact of any sustained lower gold prices on recoverability and, therefore, the cut-off grade and level of the Corporation's production estimates, future cash flows, earnings, results of operations, stated mineral reserves and financial condition.
+The Corporation would also have to assess the economic impact of any sustained lower gold prices on recoverability and, therefore, the cut-off grade and level of the Corporation's gold mineral reserves and resources.
+These factors could have an adverse impact on the Corporation's production estimates, future cash flows, earnings, results of operations, stated mineral reserves and financial condition.